wmo-im/wis2box-training/environment/README.md

 ### local DNS

-A local DNS-server is setup on a VM with IP 10.0.2.111.
+A local DNS server is setup on a VM with IP 10.0.2.111.

 DNS server UI
 http://dns-server.wis2.training:5380/